1F

 Your first year is designed to build a strong foundation for your future career or continued education.
 The curriculum includes:

 Architecture & Design Foundations Studio: This course begins the hands on practice of architectural design with the built environment.
-Sketchup/AutoCAD/Lumion
+4 Credit Hours

-History of Art II: This course provides a vital historical and theoretical context for your design studies.
+Survey of Art History II: This course provides a vital historical and theoretical context for your design studies.

 As you are working towards completing your first year in the program, you will decide on which minor or an area of focus you will pursue to meet the requirement for the GEF 8.